devhubapp/devhub/PRIVACY.md

 ### Personal user information
 This app requires GitHub authentication.<br/>
-These are all permissions that will be requested to you and their reasons:

-- [required] `read:user`: Read-only access to the user's profile data;
+DevHub requests access to the user's profile data, e-mail and notifications.

-- [required] `user:email`: Read-only access to the user's e-mail, so DevHub has a way to contact its users if necessary, e.g. security disclosures;
-- [required] `notifications`: Read user's public and private notifications; mark as read;
+### Repository and org access
+You have the option to install DevHub's GitHub App in some specific orgs and repositories.
+This is required to enable access to activities from private repositories.

+DevHub will have access to issues, pull requests, comments, labels, assignees, milestones, merges, collaborators and some other metadata (e.g. repository name).

+DevHub does not have access to any code from any repository.

 ### Diagnostics information